ahmed-ais/Y510p-OSX-AppleHDA/README.md

 # Y510p-OSX-AppleHDA

-This project aims to make the process of enabling the native AppleHDA.kext very much easier.
+This project aims to make the process of enabling the native AppleHDA.kext on Lenovo Ideapad Y510p very much easier.
 Instead of tinkering with AppleHDA every new update or waiting for someone to prepare a patched kext, this script will do it for you in a blink of an eye!

 ## Background
 Usually, AppleHDA.kext will not work out of the box with hackintosh and in many cases it can be modified to support the PC audio chip.
 As far as I am aware of, there are currently two methods to achieve that.
 The first is to patch AppleHDA.kext and install it to /System/Library/Extensions which can be problematic once OSX is updated as the kext may be overridden with a newer one and the modifications are lost.
 The second method, introduced by Pike R Alpha in his blog, works by creating a helper/dummy kext that contain the modifications instead of directly editing AppleHDA.
 This method has the advantage that AppleHDA will be kept clean and the dummy kext will not be overridden by any update so it is a safe-update method.